Imad Mughniyeh: Reactions

-The assassination of Mughniyeh was condemned in some parts of the world.
 Then Italian Foreign Minister Massimo D'Alema termed the assassination "terror" in an interview, while Gideon Levy of the Israeli newspaper Haaretz claimed the assassination actually undermined Israel's security.

-The Bush administration welcomed news of Mugniyeh's death.
+In the United States, the Bush administration welcomed news of Mugniyeh's death.
 A spokesman of the U.S. State Department said: "The world is a better place without this man in it.
 He was a coldblooded killer, a mass murderer and a terrorist responsible for countless innocent lives lost.
 One way or another he was brought to justice."
 Danny Yatom, former head of the Israeli Mossad said: "He was one of the most dangerous terrorists ever on Earth."

 After Mughniyeh's killing, Hezbollah's elite Intervention Unit was renamed the Redwan Force after his operational alias Hajj Radwan (الحاج رضوان) in April 2008.

 On the 10th anniversary of Mugniyeh's killing, Iranian Major General Qasem Soleimani, commander of the Quds Force of Islamic Revolutionary Guard Corps, described Mugniyeh as "the legend of our time," grief caused by whose loss was only second to that of Ruhollah Khomeini, the leader of the 1979 Iranian Revolution.
 Soleimani said that what made Mugniyeh unique was not his expertise in guerrilla warfare but "his attachment to something superterrestrial."
 Soleimani stressed that "the enemy must recognize that avenging Mughniyah's death won't be fulfilled by launching a missile or killing someone in response, but bloods like these will be only avenged by full destruction of the Zionist regime" which he said was "a definite Divine promise."
-(Less than two years later, Soleimani himself was assassinated in a targeted U.S. drone strike in January 2020 in Baghdad.)